larmarange/broom.helpers/README.md

 <!-- badges: end -->

-The broom.helpers package provides suite of functions to work with `broom::tidy()` tibbles from regression models.
+The broom.helpers package provides suite of functions to work with regression model `broom::tidy()` tibbles.
 The suite includes functions to group regression model terms by variable, insert reference and header rows for categorical variables, add variable labels, and more.

 ## Installation

+This package is still experimental and under development.

+To install it for testing purpose, use:

 ``` r
 devtools::install_github("larmarange/broom.helpers")
 ```

-## Example
+## Examples

 ``` r
 library(broom.helpers)